 What is a solo 401(k)?
-A great retirement option for the self-employed
+A great self-employed retirement option

 A solo 401(k) gives you all the benefits of one of the big employer-sponsored 401(k) plans – the tax break for savings, the tax-deferred or tax-free growth and a generous annual maximum contribution – but you get to use it even if you’re a small business.
 However, a solo 401(k) can be even better, because you can set up a plan at the broker of your choice and not be bound by restrictive rules on the types of investments that you can make in a typical 401(k) plan.